 Information is accessible to managers as soon as it is released.
 Integrated clinical, financial, and claims data allows comprehensive views of cost trends.
 Instead of a push report that could take up toone month to create, for example, the information is available to managers as soon as it is released.
 This allows managers to easily monitor and identify drivers of cost trends for timely action.

 Customized service grouper, mutually exclusive clinical grouper, and Practice/RSO grouper to drive managerial action.
-Partners developed a customized service grouper with six top-level groups: inpatient, post-acute, imaging, lab/pathology, outpatient, and pharmacy.
-More than 20 clinical categories were also developed, allowing Partners to attribute total medical expenses to specific categories and conditions without overlap.
+Mass General Brigham developed a customized service grouper with six top-level groups: inpatient, post-acute, imaging, lab/pathology, outpatient, and pharmacy.
+More than 20 clinical categories were also developed, allowing Mass General Brigham to attribute total medical expenses to specific categories and conditions without overlap.
 The categories are additive (either by identifying a primary condition if done on a patient level, or by using claim level diagnosis).
 By making these views mutually exclusive, managers are assured that expenses are accurately attributed to an individual patient or provider—key to avoiding double counting of costs, revenue, volume, and so forth.

 Enhanced visualizations that enable analytic insights.
 Intuitive visualizations make it easy to navigate and digest complex information.
 Data can be consumed by numerous front-end visualization tools based on the end-user preference, or queried directly within the EDW.
 Trends are viewable by key location, service, and clinical categories, with additional ability to drill down to the atomic level, such as by individual physician or patient, to identify and understand the root cause of cost increases.